devunt/purple-line/LINE_PROTOCOL.md

 ### END_OF_OPERATION (0)

 Signifies the end of the list.
 This presumably means all operations were returned and none were left out due to the count param.
-This message contains no data, not even a revision number.
+This message contains no data, not even a revision number, so don't accidentally set your localRev to zero.

 ### UPDATE_PROFILE (1)